Government funding of R&D

 Realization | Preliminary | Budget | Long-Term Estimate | ||||

-The table shows that the Ministry of Education, Culture and Science and the Ministry of Economic Affairs and Climate Policy are by far the two largest financiers of R&D, together responsible for 83 percent of the expenditure in 2022.
-From 2021, resources from the National Growth Fund are also part of the R&D funding.
-These ensure that R&D expenditure increases.
-Within the expenditure of the Ministry of Education, Culture and Science, the university's first funding stream accounts for the largest part.
-The expenditures rise sharply in 2021 and 2022.
+The table shows that the Ministry of Education, Culture and Science and the Ministry of Economic Affairs and Climate Policy are by far the two largest financiers of R&D, together responsible for 83 percent of the expenditure in 2024.
+From 2021, resources from the National Growth Fund are integrated within the budgets of the ministries.
+The R&D-expenditures from this fund grow from 241 million euros in 2023 to 765 million euros in 2025.
+After that, a decline is expected.

 2. Innovation and innovation-related expenditure